JetBrains/amper/README.md

 <img src="docs/images/ij-jvm-structure.png" width="50%" alt="">

 The `main.kt` and `MyTest.kt` files are just regular Kotlin files with nothing special in them.
-The interesting part is `module.yaml`, which is the Amper manifest file.
+The interesting part is `module.yaml`, which is the Amper module configuration file.
 For the above project structure, it would simply be:

 ```yaml
 # Produce a JVM application